zotune/auto-install/README.md

 Yes.
 Simply run `auto-install.exe.ahk` and `AutoHotkey.exe` should create a standalone compiled version for you in the same folder

-_protip: this will have proper taskbar icon, you can pin it to taskbar, and you can pin it to the taskbar_
+_protip: this will have proper taskbar icon, and you can pin it to taskbar_

 ## How can I make it run during Windows startup?